Summary:

 The sociopath will commonly use word salads to distract, deflect, confuse, or blame others for their actions.
 Of course, word salad means "a confused or unintelligible mixture of seemingly random words and phrases.”

-When trying to justify or defend their opinions, the lines of truth are blurred between facts, illusions, and revisionism.
+When trying to justify or defend their opinions, the lines between truth, facts, illusions, and revisionism become blurred.
 From a distance, their actions could be seen as prestidigitation, or sleight of hand, with words.

 They rely on rationalization as a defense mechanism to justify seemingly logical explanations of their actions, thoughts, and feelings.